 Should I be concerned about radioactivity in matcha?

-Several readers have asked, "Should I be concerned about potential radioactivity in my matcha?
-Where is the furthest place where matcha is grown from the meltdown in Japan?"
-Etc.
+Several readers have asked: "Should I be concerned about potential radioactivity in my matcha?
+Where is the farthest place from the nuclear meltdown in Japan where matcha is grown?" and so on.

-Most matcha in Japan is grown very far west of Fukushima, where the 2011 disaster occurred.
-But for those still concerned about the radiation in matcha, read on:
+Most matcha in Japan is grown far west of Fukushima, where the disaster occurred in 2011.
+But for those who are still worried about radiation in matcha, read on:

 Should I be concerned about radioactivity in matcha?